Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion

-Despite the introduction of hierarchical feature-guided denoising module enhances the robustness of the diffusion depth network, the model performance is still influenced by the other subnetwork within the model.
-To address this, we propose an implicit depth consistency loss.
+To constrain the depth estimation network effectively and enhance model performance, we propose an implicit depth consistency loss.
 During the training process, we fully explore the implicit depth information in reprojection.
-We utilize the depth of the source image obtained via reprojection as an implicit pseudo-label, aiming to constrain the network-estimated depth of the reconstructed source image, as shown in Fig.\ref{framework}.
-Without being affected by the accuracy of pose estimation during reprojection, the utilization of implicit deep consistency loss can more targeted constrain the depth estimation network within the model.
-This improves the accuracy of depth prediction.
-Additionally, depth consistency across different frames ensures that the depths estimated by the model are consistent in scale within a video sequence.
+We utilize the depth of the source image obtained via reprojection as an implicit pseudo-label, aiming to constrain the depth of the reconstructed source image estimated by the network, as shown in Fig.\ref{framework}.
+The utilization of implicit deep consistency loss can more effectively constrain the depth estimation subnetwork within the model, thereby improving the depth prediction accuracy.
+Additionally, depth consistency across different frames ensures that the depths estimated by the model are consistent in scale within the same video sequence.

-In summary, our contributions are as follows: \begin{itemize} \item We propose a novel self-supervised monocular depth estimation framework based on the diffusion model, which exhibits strong robustness and demonstrates outstanding performance in complex scenes. \item We explore the impact of perturbations on image features and propose a hierarchical feature-guided denoising module, which further enhances the robustness of our model. \item We design an implicit depth consistency loss, which can more targeted constrain the depth estimation network to enhance its performance and ensure the estimated depth at the same scale within a video sequence. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose a novel unsupervised monocular depth estimation framework based on the diffusion model, which exhibits strong robustness and demonstrates outstanding performance in complex scenes. \item We present a hierarchical feature-guided denoising module to fully utilize image pyramid features, which enables the model with a superior capacity to learn and interpret the depth distribution. \item We design an implicit depth consistency loss, which can better constrain the depth estimation subnetwork to enhance its performance and ensure the estimated depth at the same scale within a video sequence. \end{itemize}